aixigo/arestocats/README.md

 - `"test"` *(default - do not manually specify)* - this item is itself a test
 - `"cleanup"` - this item is needed for cleanup.

-This distinction is helpful to create UI representation of test items trees.
+This distinction is helpful to create UI representation of test item trees.
 Because the role is part of the context, it is automatically inherited by nested items.

-*Note:* cleanup items are not run if a preceeding item *errors*.
+*Note:* currently, cleanup items are not run if a preceeding item *errors*!
-This may be changed in the future, so that cleanup items could serve the purpose of a `finally` clause.

-### Results
+## Test Results

 Each test item produces a _result_ (wrapped in a promise) when run.
 A result is an object with an `outcome` and (optionally) additional properties.